-A consultation with your plastic surgeon is the first step to learn how and on what can help you achieve a smoother and more normal contour of the arm.
+A consultation with your plastic surgeon is the first step to learn how to achieve a smoother and more natural contour of the arm.
 A consultation is designed to fully educate you about brachioplasty in a non-pressured environment, and will include:

 Overall health and personal outlook can greatly impact the outcome of arm lift surgery.
 These will be carefully evaluated in a consultation with your plastic surgeon.
 The success of your procedure, safety and overall satisfaction require that you:

 An arm lift is a safe and satisfying procedure that can greatly improve the appearance of your upper arm.
 The procedure begins with an incision placed in the inside of the upper arm.
 The incision may extend from the underarm to the elbow, or be more limited in length.
 Incision length and pattern depend on the amount and location of excess skin to be removed, as well as the preferences and surgical judgment of your plastic surgeon.